-SkyCity fire: Firefighters cut through roof panels to attack hotspots
+SkyCity convention centre fire: Crane brought in to attack hotspots

 • SkyCity's Auckland site remains closed, financial impact unknown

-Senior station officer Geoff Gardener said about 30 firefighters remain at the scene and more are likely to join throughout the day.

-The scene remained hazardous, as sodden roof panels are threatening to fall into the building, he said.
+The scene remained hazardous, as sodden roof panels were threatening to fall into the building, he said.

-After fighting the fire for four days, he's incredibly proud of the crews who've worked tirelessly to put the blaze out.
+After fighting the fire for four days, he said he was incredibly proud of the crews who had worked tirelessly to put the blaze out.

+Fire and Emergency said there were still eight trucks at the scene and a crane was being brought in this morning and would be set up on Nelson St. It is expected to be removed by Monday.

+Some roads are still closed, but fire officials say they are gradually being reopened.

+The blaze, which started on Tuesday afternoon, forced the evacuation of the SkyCity precinct, and other downtown businesses, and kept them closed for at least two days.

-Meanwhile, clean-up teams have started to get on with their job - namely, pumping out hundreds of thousands of litres of water from the building.
+Meanwhile, clean-up teams have started to pump out hundreds of thousands of litres of water from the building.

+Auckland Chamber of Commerce chief executive Michael Barnett said many construction workers would not yet know when they could return to the building site.

+He said it would be a frustrating time for workers in the precinct, including those in retail and hospitality.

+Ministry of Justice acting chief executive Carl Crafar said contractors would be working this weekend to check if the Auckland District Court, Chorus House and Swanson House were fit to be occupied.

+He said a decision would be made at the weekend about whether or not court services would resume on Tuesday.

-SkyCity workers walked off the job lats night after voting in favour of strike action due to safety concerns in the wake of the fire.
+SkyCity workers walked off the job last night after voting in favour of strike action because of safety concerns after the fire.

-A third of the SkyCity workforce - around 1000 staff members - will strike for four days, a union leader confirmed, after 99 per cent voted in favour of the action.
+A third of the SkyCity workforce - about 1000 staff members - would strike for four days, a union leader confirmed, after 99 per cent voted in favour of the action.

 "It wasn't the fire that was the hazard, it's the stuff that we're breathing in.
 And we were breathing it in for far too long," Carolan told Newstalk ZB's Heather du Plessis-Allan Drive show.